SCR-270: Building of the radar

 The Signal Corps had been experimenting with some radar concepts as early as the late 1920s, under the direction of Colonel William R. Blair, director of the Signal Corps Laboratories at Fort Monmouth, New Jersey.
 Although the Army focused primarily on infra-red detection systems (a popular idea at the time), in 1935 work turned to radar again when one of Blair's recent arrivals, Roger B. Colton, convinced him to send another engineer to investigate the US Navy's CXAM radar project.
 William D. Hershberger went to see what they had, and returned a positive report.
 Gaining the support of James B. Allison, the Chief Signal Officer, they managed to gather a small amount of funding and diverted some from other projects.
 A research team was organized under the direction of civilian engineer Paul E. Watson.

-By December 1936 Watson's group had a working prototype, which they continued to improve.
-By May 1937 they were able to demonstrate the set, detecting a bomber at night.
-This demonstration turned out to be particularly convincing by mistake; the Martin B-10 bomber had originally been instructed to fly to a known point for the radar to find it, but could not be located at the agreed upon time.
-The radar operators then searched for the bomber and located it about 10 mi from its intended position.
+By December 1936 Watson's group had a working 3 meter prototype, which detected a unlighted bomber at night, in a demonstration to the Secretary of War.
+Then in 1938, the 1.5 meter prototype was demonstrated to Hap Arnold.
+The Martin B-10 bomber had originally been instructed to fly to a known point for the radar to find it, but could not be located at the agreed upon time.
+The radar operators then searched for the bomber and located it far from its intended position.
 It was later learned that winds had blown the bomber off course, so what was to be a simple demonstration turned into an example of real-world radar location and tracking.
 Development of this system continued as the SCR-268, which eventually evolved into an excellent short-to-medium range gun laying system.

 In April 1937 a LtC.
 Davis, an officer in an Army Air Corps Pursuit Squadron in the Panama Canal Zone (CZ), sent a request for a "Means of Radio Detection of Aircraft" to the US Army's Chief Signal Officer (CSig.), bypassing normal channels of command.
 The SCR-268 was not really suited to this need, and after its demonstration in May they again received a request for a long-range unit, this time from "Hap" Arnold who wrote to them 3 June 1937.

 Shortly thereafter the Signal Corps became alarmed that their radar work was being observed by German spies, and moved development to Sandy Hook at Fort Hancock, the coast artillery defense site for Lower New York Bay.
 After the move, work immediately started on the Air Corps request for what was to become known (in 1940) as the "Radio Set SCR-270".
 Parts of the SCR-268 were diverted to this new project, delaying the completion of the -268.